 In this chart, you can see that some of the remaining 4.5% made an effort to find rehab (and failed) and a slightly larger number didn’t even try.

 The survey providing these numbers—the National Survey on Drug Use and Health—further asked those who didn’t seek treatment when they knew they needed just why it was that they didn’t.
 The biggest proportion of these people were not ready to stop drinking or using drugs.
 This might mean that they didn’t have confidence that rehab would work or they didn’t think they could bear life without the use of drugs or drink.

 If families are appealing to a loved one to please stop using drugs, to please go to the rehab program that’s been located, these charts explain why these efforts are very often unsuccessful.
 The advice that many “experts” have in this situation is not helpful at all: “They need to hit rock bottom before they will go to rehab.”
 This so-called advice is completely untrue.
 What is true that some of these people will be dead before they hit bottom.

 What is also true is that many addicted people need help to make that decision.
 That’s the job of an effective intake unit of a rehab or an interventionist.
 At Narconon centers, it’s not uncommon for intake staff to talk to the addicted person (who had previously refused rehab) and generate their agreement to start the program.
 When this fails, an interventionist should be used.
 This is a person who understands this kind of situation and the danger this addicted person faces each day.
 An interventionist knows how to help the addicted person see the urgency and kindle the hope he can recover and actually enjoy a sober life again.

-If you have repeatedly tried to get a loved one to rehab and failed, call Narconon at 1-800-775-8750.
+If you have repeatedly tried to get a loved one to rehab and failed, call Narconon today.
 There is still hope that they can be gotten to rehab and can achieve a lasting sobriety.